cw: violence, blades, persecution, body control, body horror

 You can change the protocols, if you trip far enough into the machine spirit, but few know.
 Chere has never known, and no one has ever told her.

-Chere wakes from nightmare, and as her Choker protocols kick in, she hopes against all that she’ll wake with a tighter Holicked mindfit from the Choker.
+Chere wakes from nightmare, and as her Choker protocols kick in, she hopes against all that she’ll wake with a tighter Holic-channelled mindfit from the Choker.
 When her eyes are clear, she’ll know the terror was her psyche’s vivid fantasies.
 Not a story, a world, a continuity that she answers to.

 GENIC